History of Antique Window GlassHistorical Traditions in the Manufacture of Antique Window Glass

 Now you can have the old world look and feel you desire, including the characteristic imperfections found in authentic antique window glass, in a special glass product that offers you:

-Antique glass look and feel made using the authentic mouthblown cylinder glass techniques as they have been preserved and handed down through generations of Lamberts craftsmen
+- Antique glass look and feel made using the authentic mouth-blown cylinder and crown glass techniques as they have been preserved and handed down through generations of Lamberts craftsmen

-Greater ease of handling than salvaged authentic antique glass
+- Greater ease of handling than salvaged antique glass from old windows

-Bendheim Restoration Glass® is the mark of distinction.
+Bendheim Restoration Glass® — the mark of distinction.